 Public shooting hours vary from club to club so it’s a good idea to check their websites for times.
 Most have weekday and weekend open-shooting hours.
 Nominal fees are charged for each line of trap and skeet, which consists of 25 clay pigeons, or “birds.”
 Target load ammunition is usually available for purchase.
 Some clubs rent guns and offer lessons.

-“We get a fair number of calls from out-of-state people or business people who want to come out and use the facility,” Wiley says.
-“We run this like a business.
-We have guns for rent and give lessons.”
+The KCCL gest a fair number of calls from out-of-state people or business people who want to come out and use the facility.
+The offer guns for rent and give lessons.

 Sporting Clay enthusiasts have another excellent area option at Blendon Pines Gun Club, 8455 88th Ave., in Zeeland.
 The popular shooting sport involves shooting clay pigeons with different characteristics.
 Some float in like a landing duck, Others cross like a flying pheasant.
 Still others bounce along the ground like a hopping rabbit.
 Each shot requires quick thinking.

-Blendon Pines is open Wednesday through Saturday and for group shoots on Tuesday.
+Blendon Pines is open Wednesday through Saturday.
 Lessons are offered and target loads are available.
-Shooting a round costs $23.
+Shooting a round costs $26.
 Two boxes of shotgun shells are required for each round.

-Char Willyard, who heads-up the shooting desk at West Walker Sportsmans Club, 599 Leonard St NW, Grand Rapids, approximately 15 minutes from downtown, said she’d like to see more women shooting there.
+The West Walker Sportsmans Club, located at 599 Leonard St NW, Grand Rapids is approximately 15 minutes from downtown.
 The club has public shooting hours on Wednesday, Saturday and Sunday.
 Shooters are welcome on its trap and skeet fields and can warm up inside.
-It’s a friendly place, she said, where people often bring snacks.
+It’s a friendly place where people often bring snacks.